marciodosanjos/facebook-api/README.md

 # api-fb

+This app were built to help you as a data analysts to collect, transform and integrate data about social media performance (marketing) more easily.

+# How does it works

-getting post and page data from Facebook API
+It gets post and page data from Facebook API and save them in a Google Spreadsheet, so that you can than connect it with your BI-Tool.

+# Packs

+google-spreadsheet

+# Levels

+Page Level

+Post Level

+Ads